riccardoc95/PixHomology/README.md

 For detailed installation instructions, please refer to the [Installation Guide](docs/installation.md).

 ## Usage
-To test the performance of PixHomology:
+- To test the performance of PixHomology:
 ```bash
 cd tests
 python all_in_one.py
 ```
+> Please note that the installation of other packages is required to download the datasets.

-Here is a basic example of using PixHomology in Python:
+- Here is a basic example of using PixHomology in Python:

 ```python
 import pixhomology as px